Jim Barnes (writer): Awards

 Barnes received a National Endowment for the Arts Creative Writing Fellowship in 1978 and the Columbia University Translation Award for his translation of Dagmar Nick's Zeugnis und Zeichen (Summons and Signs) in 1980.
 In 1989, he was awarded the St. Louis Poetry Center's Stanley Hanks Memorial Poetry Award; and, in 1990, he was awarded by the Rockefeller Foundation a Bellagio Residency Fellowship for the purpose of beginning his translations of Dagmar Nick's poetry.
 He held a second Bellagio Residency Fellowship in 2003.
 In 1992 he was a Distinguished Writer-in-Residence for the University of Maryland Far East Division.
 In 1993 Barnes received the Oklahoma Book Award for The Sawdust War, and he was awarded a Senior Fulbright Fellowship to Switzerland in 1993–94.
 In 1998, On Native Ground: Memoirs and Impressions was named a finalist for the Oklahoma Book Award in non-fiction and also in the poetry category for Paris.
 In 2007 his poem on the enigma of Weldon Kees' disappearance in The Iowa Review received the Tim McGinnis Prize.

 Barnes has been the Featured Poet at the Paris Writers Workshop and at the 13th Franco-Anglais Poetry Translation Festival.
 In 1995 he was the Munich Translator-in-Residence at Villa Walberta, Germany.
-In 1996 and 2001 he held two Carmargo Foundation Fellowships in Cassis, France, and also in 1996 was the U.S. Representative at the Prague Writer's Festival.
+In 1996 and 2001 he held two Camargo Foundation Fellowships in Cassis, France, and also in 1996 was the U.S. representative at the Prague Writer's Festival.
 In 1998 and in 2000, Jim was awarded Academie Schloß Solitude Fellowships in Stuttgart, Germany and received an American Book Award for On Native Ground.
 In 2002, he was a finalist for the Oklahoma Book Award in the Poetry category for On a Wing of the Sun.